JPIAMRCOINCIDE/MicrobialGenomics/_episodes/87_Phylogenetic_trees_from_a_superalignment.md

 ## Visualizing phenotypes

 It is possible to color the labels of the trees using the "Import Annotations" option in Figtree.
 Download the file with annotations here: [annotations.txt](../files/annotations.txt) and import this file.
 Click on the triangle next to tip labels and select "Colour by".
-Select "Mortality" in the dropdown box.
-The isolates in red are the patients who survived the infection.
+Select "Resistance" in the dropdown box.
+The isolates in red are the susceptible isolates.

-Is there a specific clone associated with mortality?
+Is there a specific clone associated with resistance?
 Inspect both the gene presence absence tree and the tree from the superalignment of ribosomal proteins.